This week at the Mancini Center

-NORTH PROVIDENCE – The North Providence Mancini Center announces the following programs.
+NORTH PROVIDENCE – The North Providence Mancini Center, 2 Atlantic Blvd., announces the following programs.

-• Phase of Life Support Group will meet on Friday, Oct.
-22, at 11 a.m.
-This group is an open discussion facilitated by Dr. Laura Messier, clinical psychologist.
-Are you struggling with grief, loneliness, loss of job, or facing a phase of life concern?
-Join this support group and meet others who may be dealing with similar situations.

 • Blue Cross & Blue Shield of Rhode Island will be at the Mancini Center, Thursday, Nov.
-4, 1-2 p.m., to review and answer questions regarding the 2022 BCBSRI Medicare Plans.
+4, from 1 to 2 p.m., to review and answer your questions regarding the 2022 BCBSRI Medicare Plans.

+• Universal Healthcare will be at the Mancini Center on Friday, Nov.
+5, from 10:30 to 11:30 a.m., to present “Medicare Made Simple.”
+This free informational seminar will provide information about Medicare coverage options, what’s new for the upcoming year and Parts A, B, C & D.

+• Washington Trust will be holding its Community Shred Day at the Mancini Center on Saturday, Nov.
+6, from 10 a.m. to 1 p.m.
+Visit tinyurl.com/tj4bsz98 for more information.

 • Day trips and excursions offered through RDC Tours include: Nov.
-6, New England Christmas Festival at Mohegan Sun Expo Center; Nov.
 7, Encore Casino in Boston; Nov.
 27, New York City; Dec.
 1, Sarah Brightman: A Christmas Symphony at The Hanover Theatre in Worcester, Mass.; Dec.
-4, Christmas Prelude at Kennebunkport, Maine.
+4, Christmas Prelude at Kinnebunkport, Maine; Dec.
+11; “ChristmasTime 2021” featuring The Rockettes at Reagle Music Theatre in Waltham, Mass.
 Contact Richard Cece at 401-529-7802.

 (0) comments